y1ngyang/Networking-Fundamentals-from-Akamai-Technical-Academy/README.md

 # Networking-Fundamentals-from-Akamai-Technical-Academy

-Upon course completion, your capstone project is to create a SOHO network using packet tracer and a presentation.
-Packet tracer files are .pka.
-The packet tracer version used was 8.2.2.
+This repo has the end results of my capstone project.
+The goal was to create a SOHO network using packet tracer and a presentation decribing your netowrk design.

 Pre-requisite:
-Cisco Packet Tracer
+Cisco Packet Tracer version 8.2.2.
 You can download Cico's packet tracer in Skills for all: https://skillsforall.com/learningcollections/cisco-packet-tracer?courseLang=en-US
 Note URL are subject to change.

 In the Akamai Capstone Soho Network file you will see the following:
 SOHO_Network_Capstone_Akamai_GE.pkt: the packet tracer file you need to open in packet tracer.